“Plastic free July is a global movement that helps millions of people be part of the solution to plastic pollution”

 Plastic Free July is a month long challenge to help you reduce your use of single-use plastics and watch as these changes spread out around you.

-Read on to hear why we love Plastic Free July and how it’s helped me and my family significantly reduce the amount of single-use plastics in our lives.
+Read on to hear why we love Plastic Free July and how it’s helped Emma and her family significantly reduce the amount of single-use plastics in their lives.

 1. You can make this challenge as big or as small as you like